codejake/codejake/README.md

 ### Hi there 👋

 If you are local to the Eugene, Oregon area, please feel free to say hi.
+And I always welcome constructive criticism.

 Most of my workday programming is Python, backend JavaScript (Node/Express), Ansible, Shell, etc.